apache/arrow/r/README.md

 ```

 The `arrow` package uses lazy evaluation to delay computation until the
+result is required.
+This speeds up processing by enabling the Arrow C++
+library to perform multiple computations in one operation. `result` is
-result is required. `result` is an object with class `arrow_dplyr_query`
+an object with class `arrow_dplyr_query` which represents all the
-which represents the computations to be performed:
+computations to be performed:

 ``` r
 result